Nebulocity/Stormcaller/README.md

 # Raid Night

 A Phaser 3 browser game inspired by World of Warcraft TBC Classic.
-Play as a Shaman (for now), and summon totems, cast lightning, and take down raid bosses alongside your tank and healer.
+Play as a Shaman (for now), fight alongside your two companions, and defeat raid bosses for loot and glory!  (or, maybe just the loot...)
 Built for 1080×2400 (FHD+ Android portrait), playable in any desktop browser.

 ---